chandley/train-challenge/README.md

 Optional

 Charging system where the passengers can only touch in a station (and access the train) if their account has more than 2 GBP

+Not implemented

+It seems logical to extend by

+add lines linking the stations together, train chooses a line  when entering system from depot.
+One special station on each line is connected to depot.
+Train can leave line and return to depot from special station.
+Train chooses a direction on line when entering system Train can only move to next station in direction on line train can change direction at special stations stations. train is forced to change direction at terminus station

+These are all out of scope of the defined problem, but should be discussed with the customer